 Styling my shoots is really important to me and I often pull out pieces from my vintage clothing collection to give the photos a unique feel.

 My studio is a loft in Chelsea.
 The atmosphere is relaxed and comfortable.
 I photograph people.
-Actors, writers, musicians, chefs, corporate portraits, celebrity portraits for magazines, advertising and lifestyle.
-I try to keep the vibe loose with an emphasis on capturing honest, candid moments almost always with a sense of humor.
+Actors, writers, musicians, chefs, corporate portraits, celebrity portraits for magazines, advertising and fashion lookbooks.
+I keep the vibe loose with an emphasis on capturing honest, candid moments almost always with a sense of humor.

 With a focus on portraiture, Leslie's photographs have appeared in magazines worldwide, including Rolling Stone, W Magazine, The N.Y.
 Times, Vogue, Glamour, New York Magazine, Elle, Vanity Fair, Entertainment Weekly, Bon Appetit, People, and on many covers including G.Q.
 A graduate of New York University, she was raised in Los Angeles, but now lives in New York City and works in both cities.